 Half of the worlds population menstruates.
 But somehow period stigma is still a thing.
-The consequences for women and girls can be big - especially in the developing world, where period stigma and lack of access to menstrual supplies is a major barrier to girls education.
-In East Africa half of the girls' drop out of school due to the consequences of their period.
+The consequences for women and girls can be big - especially in the developing world, where period stigma and lack of access to period products is a major barrier to girls' education.
+In East Africa half of the girls drop out of school due to the consequences of their period.

 WE ARE HERE TO CHANGE THAT

 Tavia is a period product subscription service – the pads, tampons, and other products you use, delivered right to your door.
 Because we know every woman’s cycle is different, you get to choose what you receive, in what quantities, and how often.
 Most importantly, when you subscribe to Tavia, you sponsor one girl in the developing world with a year’s worth of culturally appropriate, locally produced products (like reusable and washable pads).
 You get what you need, and they get what they need.
 Everybody wins.